Sub-Neptune Memories I: Implications of Inefficient Mantle Cooling and Silicate Rain: Evolution of Sub-Neptunes

 \subsection{Evolution of Silicate Rain}

-The models presented in Sections~\ref{subsec:entropy} and \ref{subsec:stratification} showed the effects of the EMB on the cooling of the interior structure and how possible stably stratified regions leftover from formation could further inhibit convection, keeping the interiors at high temperatures.
-In this Section, we introduce models with liquid silicate (MgSiO$_3$) phase separation during the evolution of an example model, shown in Figure~\ref{fig:fig_misc_3mearth} for an equilibrium temperature of 50 K. This 3 M$_\oplus$ evolution model undergoes phase separation of silicates with hydrogen and helium (with a helium mass fraction relative to hydrogen of 0.05).
+In this Section, we introduce models with liquid silicate (MgSiO$_3$) phase separation as an evolutionary process that affects the radius at ages $\gtrsim 0.1$ Gyr by $\sim$5\%, depending on the envelope silicate abundance.
+An example 3 M$_\oplus$ evolution model is shown in Figure~\ref{fig:fig_misc_3mearth} with an equilibrium temperature of 50 K. This model undergoes phase separation of silicates with hydrogen and helium (with a helium mass fraction relative to hydrogen of 0.05).
 The model in Figure~\ref {fig:fig_misc_3mearth} has an envelope mass that is 5\% of its total mass, while 95\% of its mass is in its mantle and core.
 Silicates account for all the metal mass in the envelope.
 The liquid silicate metal fractions distributed across the envelopes of models in this section are described by the same liquid EOS as in the mantle \citep{Luo2025}.
+The top row of Figure~\ref{fig:fig_misc_3mearth} illustrates the depletion of silicates from the outer layers (top left).
+Here, a larger-radius (by $\sim$5\%) model is compared with a homogeneous model with the same envelope metal and total mass (bottom right).
+This difference is due to the convectively stable silicate rain layer in the former and the gravitational energy release from silicate rain that heats up the outer regions, shown in the lower left panel of Figure~\ref{fig:fig_misc_3mearth}.
+The rain model also exhibits an intrinsic luminosity twice that of the homogeneous model (bottom right).